Thank you for your interest in umpiring with NOLL/SOLL!

 Equipment & Uniforms

-All fields will have umpire bags which include shin guards, chest protectors, plate brushes, and ball/strike indicators.
+All fields will have umpire bags which include a mask, shin guards, chest protectors, plate brush, and ball/strike indicators.

 NEVER umpire a game behind the plate without wearing a complete set of protective equipment, including a hard cup for males.

-Contact Angela Noury or Allistair McEvilly to get a mask!
-Also, if you have a mask to return, please email us.
+If you have a NOLL/SOLL mask to return, please email us.

 Uniforms